NovaRain/Fallout2_Unofficial_Patch/README.md

 - You can follow the procedure for Windows, launching the exe with wine.
 - Alternatively, you can perform the installation manually:
   1. Download `upu_v*.zip` from the [latest release](https://github.com/BGforgeNet/Fallout2_Unofficial_Patch/releases/latest) page.
+  1. If the game resides on a case-sensitive filesystem, lowercase game directory recursively.
   1. Extract the archive into the main game directory, overwriting files when asked.
   1. Launch `upu-install.sh` (Linux) or `upu-install.command` (MacOS).